 MILK MARKETING BOARD

-The Milk Marketing Board (Board) proposes to amend § 143.46 (relating to producer receipt for farm bulk tank milk) to read as set forth in Annex A.
+The Milk Marketing Board (Board) proposes to add Chapter 148 (relating to establishment of an over-order premium pool) to read as set forth in Annex A.

 Effective Date; Sunset Date

-The proposed amendment will become effective upon publication in the Pennsylvania Bulletin as final-form rulemaking.
+The proposed rulemaking will become effective 60 days following publication in the Pennsylvania Bulletin as final rulemaking.
 There is no sunset date.

-Under section 5(a) of the Regulatory Review Act (71 P. S. § 745.5(a)), a copy of this proposal was submitted on July 1, 2008, to the Independent Regulatory Review Commission (IRRC) and to the Chairpersons of the House and Senate Committees on Agriculture and Rural Affairs.
-In addition to submitting the proposed amendment, the Board has provided IRRC and the Committees with a copy of a detailed Regulatory Analysis Form.
+Under section 5(a) of the Regulatory Review Act (71 P. S. § 745.5(a)), on September 12, 2001, a copy of this proposal was submitted to the Independent Regulatory Review Commission (IRRC) and to the Chairpersons of the House and Senate Committees on Agriculture and Rural Affairs.
+In addition to submitting the proposed rulemaking, the Board has provided IRRC and the Committees with a copy of a detailed regulatory analysis form.
 A copy of this material is available to the public upon request.

-Interested persons are invited to submit written comments, suggestions or objections concerning the proposed amendment to Chief Counsel, Milk Marketing Board, 2301 North Cameron Street, Harrisburg, PA 17110, within 30 days following publication in the Pennsylvania Bulletin.
+Interested persons are invited to submit written comments, suggestions or objections concerning the proposed rulemaking to Sharon L. Grottola, Chief Counsel, Milk Marketing Board, 2301 North Cameron Street, Harrisburg, PA 17110, within 30 days following publication in the Pennsylvania Bulletin.

 TITLE 7.
 AGRICULTURE